MrBounty/PZ-Mod---Doc/Save data.md

 ```

 ### Custom
-Otherwise I made a small function to save a table with a .txt number, boolean and text:
+Otherwise I made a small function to save one table with a .txt.
+It's only store number, boolean and string with one word.
+But that enough in a lot of case.
 ```lua
 -- name is a path with the name of the file and the extension.
 Like that: name = "MyFile.txt" -- File in C:\Users\User\Zomboid\Lua